anwarghammam/CIS580/README.md

 If you have not yet installed Docker for Windows, please see this link https://docs.docker.com/docker-for-windows/install/ for an explanation.
 To Create machines locally using VirtualBox https://www.virtualbox.org/.
 This driver requires VirtualBox 5+ to be installed on your host.
 Using VirtualBox 4.3+ should work but will give you a warning.
 Older versions will refuse to work.

-Now, you are ready create a docker machine, please run the following command on your cmd:
+Now, you are ready to create a docker machine, please run the following command on your cmd:
 ```
 docker-machine create --driver virtualbox "the machine's name"
 ```